Skip to content

 The Hidden Tax on Your P&L

 You might think, "At least they aren't quitting."
 That is a dangerous rationalization.
 A disengaged senior engineer isn't just neutral; they are a drag on velocity.
-When they do eventually leave—or when you are forced to replace them due to performance drift—the cost is staggering.
+When they do eventually leave—or when you are forced to replace them due to performance drift—the cost is significant.
 Data from the Center for American Progress indicates that replacing a specialized technical role now costs 213% of the employee's annual salary.
 For a Senior DevOps Engineer making $180k, that is a $383,000 hit to your EBITDA.
 That isn't just an HR problem; that is a solvency problem.

 For Series B and C companies, where headcount is often 60-70% of OPEX, you cannot afford "quiet quitting."
 You need a retention strategy that is as rigorous as your sales forecast.